svmiller/svmiller.github.io/research.md

 Miller, Steven V. and Douglas M. Gibler.
 2011. "[Democracies, Territory and Negotiated Compromises](http://cmp.sagepub.com/content/28/3/261)." *Conflict Management and Peace Science* 28(3): 261-279.

+## Book Chapters

+Miller, Steven V., Jaroslav Tir, and John A. Vasquez.
+Forthcoming.
+"Geography, Territory, and Conflict." *Oxford Research Encyclopedia of International Studies*.

-## Working Papers and Works in Progress
+## Select Working Papers and Works in Progress

 "Understanding Carrots and Sticks in U.S. Aid Allocation: The Case of the Middle East"